Helping Victims of Domestic Violence Get Green Cards in the U.S.

 If you were hoping to achieve lawful permanent resident status through the family-based immigration application, but you ended up a victim of domestic violence in the U.S. instead, there’s help available.
 The VAWA visa allows victims of domestic abuse to self-petition for permanent residency status and enjoy the immigration benefits they deserve, including the chance to live here indefinitely and get work authorization.

-If you want to learn your eligibility for a VAWA visa, contact our Northern Illinois immigration law firm to speak with a knowledgeable VAWA attorney.
+If you want to learn your eligibility for a VAWA visa, contact our Northern Illinois immigration law firm to speak with a knowledgeable VAWA lawyer.
 Schaumburg, IL is just one Chicago suburb that our immigration lawyers serve.
-We also offer quality legal representation across DuPage County, Cook County, and beyond, so you can get legal support from caring immigration lawyers in Elk Grove Village, Elgin, Arlington Heights, or other areas.
+We also offer quality legal representation across DuPage County, Cook County, and beyond, so you can get legal support from caring VAWA attorneys in Elk Grove Village, Elgin, Arlington Heights, or other areas.

 Our immigration law firm’s legal team is committed to helping victims of domestic violence get protection from abusive relatives by applying for a VAWA visa.
-If you want to know if you qualify to self-petition for this visa while seeking protection, contact our trusted immigration law firm at 224-328-1900 for a free consultation.
+If you want to know if you qualify to self-petition for this visa while seeking protection, contact our trusted VAWA immigration attorneys at 224-328-1900 for a free consultation.